Compensation for Construction Accident Victims in San Diego

 3. Product Liability Claims

-If your injury was caused by a defective product (such as faulty safety equipment, a malfunctioning power tool, or a defective vehicle), you may have a product liability claim against the manufacturer.
-Product liability claims are separate from both workers' compensation and standard third-party liability claims.
+If your injury was caused by a defective product — such as faulty safety equipment, a malfunctioning power tool, or defective construction equipment — you may have a product liability claim against the manufacturer.
+Product liability claims are separate from both workers’ compensation and standard third-party liability claims, and California’s strict liability doctrine means you don’t necessarily have to prove the manufacturer was negligent.

 4. Wrongful Death Claims